Fact Sheet I4

 Monica Gould was the first female President of the Legislative Council.
 She was also elected in 2003.

-Find out more, please see: Fact Sheet H2: The Speaker
+Find out more, see: Fact Sheet H2: The Speaker

-The current Governor, Linda Dessau AM, is the first woman in the role.
+The current Governor, Linda Dessau AC, is the first woman in the role.
 She became Governor on 1 July 2015.

 The Clerk advises the Speaker and members impartially on parliamentary procedure and manages the Department of the Legislative Assembly.